kpal002/EE243_Advanced_Computer_Vision/README.md

   c.
 Suppress points which are not local maxima within a 5 × 5 window.\

 4. Feature extraction using CNN.
+5. Image reconstruction using PCA annalysis.
+6. Normalized cuts for image segmentation.
+7. Expectation-Maximization algorithm for mixture of Gaussian model based on color features for image segmentation.

 # In progress